123. "Come Back, Before Our Souls for Error Yearn"

 "For the natural man is an enemy to God, and has been from the fall of Adam, and will be, forever and ever, unless he yields to the enticings of the Holy Spirit, and putteth off the natural man and becometh a saint through the atonement of Christ the Lord, and becometh as a child, submissive, meek, humble, patient, full of love, willing to submit to all things which the Lord seeth fit to inflict upon him, even as a child doth submit to his father."

 Unlimited non-commercial rights allowed

-I was baffled by some of the language used:
+I was bewildered by some of the language used:

 a.
 The phrase "source of virtue's presents" seemed vague--until the recipient wrote me a thank you message which included the following: "I am 2medicine woman.
-I was named thus in my tribe because I am a healer with 2 medicines.
-Unconditional love and real truths.
-Truths from my soul and those that went before."
-Thus, I was taught that those virtues of love and truth produced or gave rise to a host of blessings, favorable consequences, or "presents" in the lives of those around this choice care giver.
+I was named thus in my tribe because I am a healer with 2 medicines: unconditional love and real truths--truths from my soul and those that went before."
+Thus, she showed me how the virtues of love and truth produced or gave rise to a host of blessings, favorable consequences, or "presents" in the lives of those around her.

 Thus, I perceived that this poem had both "messages and lessons"--for the recipient, her intimate friends in Minnesota, and readers beyond the immediate scope of the piece.
 In part, the theme of "caring for the care givers" was central to Number 38 and Numbers 41 through 45.
 That theme is one of eternal dimension and celestial magnitude.
 "We", the needy, who have come to depend upon the Lord's servants ("official" or otherwise) must allow them opportunities to "recharge" their batteries by leaving us from time to time.
 "They", the servants, must take advantage of such opportunities without delay or regret.